 sustantivoVolver al principio

-- 1A piece of open land for public use, especially in a village or town.Más ejemplos en oraciones
+- 1A piece of open land for public use: we spent the morning tramping over the common looking for flowersMás ejemplos en oraciones

 - It will be designed to protect its amenities and preserve its open nature as a public common.